Optometry: Hungary

 Optometrist education takes 4 years in the medical universities in Hungary, and they will get a Bachelor of Science degree.
 They work in networks and retail stores and private optics, very few are located in the Health Care care system as ophthalmologists as an assistant.

 Ireland

 The profession of Optometry has been represented for over a century by the Association of Optometrists, Ireland [AOI].
 In Ireland an optometrist must first complete a four-year degree in optometry at Dublin Institute of Technology.
 Following successful completion of the degree, an optometrist must then complete professional qualifying examinations to enter the register of the Opticians Board [Bord na Radharcmhaistoiri].
 Optometrists must be registered with the Board to practice in the Republic of Ireland.

 The A.O.I. runs a comprehensive continuing education and professional development program on behalf of Irish optometrists.
 The legislation governing optometry was drafted in 1956.
 Some feel that the legislation restricts optometrists from using their full range of skills, training and equipment for the benefit of the Irish public.
 The amendment to the Act in 2003 addressed one of the most significant restrictions: the use of cycloplegic drugs to examine children.

 Italy

-In Italy Optometry is an unregulated profession.
-It is taught at seven universities: Padua, Turin, Milan, Salento, Florence, Naples and Rome, as three years course (like a BSc) of "Scienze e tecnologie fisiche" as a sector of the Physics Department.
-Additionally, courses are available at some private institutions (as at Vinci Institute near Firenze) that offer advanced professional education for already qualified opticians (most of the Italian optometrists are also qualified opticians, i.e. "ottico abilitato").
-In the last thirty years several verdicts from High Court (Cassazione) proof that optometry is a free practice and has truly education path.